nathants/go-hasdefault/readme.md

 ## why

-in some cases, a missing default is always an error.
+sometimes a missing default is an error.

 ## install